rogerkatona/portfolio/posts/flexbox-tailwind.md

 ## The challenge and a bit of history
 A difficult aspect of front-end development is to control layout.
 Developers have spent countless hours solving this problem.
 Early in my front-end development career the larger challenge was to have designs work across the different browsers.
-IE and Firefox primarily, along with the many non-compatible versions of new releases (thanks Microsoft) created a struggle and the number of development hours spent solving these issues looked like the Griswold's electric meter during Christmas.
+Internet Explorer and Firefox primarily, along with the many non-compatible versions of new releases (thanks Microsoft) created a struggle, and the number of development hours spent solving these issues looked like the Griswold's electric meter during Christmas.
 Now stir into the cauldron of "things to solve for" different monitor resolutions, and lastly different devices.
 Now it looks less like the Griswold's meter and more like my Bosch router spinning at 25K RPM cutting through wood.
 Side note.
 Using that thing is the stuff of nightmares.
 That's enough hullabaloo about the past, let's get on with the here and now.
 Flexible Box Layout.